Sean-OBrien95/travelers-tails-fe/README.md

 # Posts Section

-- The Posts Section
+- The Home page Section, Feed section, and Liked section

 * This section has one continuous column set with infite scroll.
-This workd the same on home, feed, and liked.
+This works the same on home, feed, and liked.
 * In these you will see the user who posted, the location tag, the date it was posted, the image or video, and how many likes/comments each post has.
 * The posts display in a chronological order and when clicked will bring you to the content of the posts